Peter McWilliams: Early life

 He attended Allen Park High School and Eastern Michigan University and later enrolled at Maharishi International University.
 At the age of 17 he wrote a collection of poems called Come Love with Me and Be My Life, which he self-published under the name Versemonger Press.

-Adult life
+Career and activism

+McWilliams wrote, edited, directed, and produced the 1971 religious satire film The Thorn, starring John Hassberger and Bette Midler.

 McWilliams wrote The TM Book in 1975 with Denise Denniston, which was at the top of the New York Times bestseller list for three weeks.

 In 1976, he wrote TM: An Alphabetical Guide to the Transcendental Meditation Program with Denniston and Nat Goldhaber.

 He wrote TM with Harold H. Bloomfield, and later co-wrote the book How to Heal Depression.

 McWilliams was active in Erhard Seminars Training with Werner Erhard and Stuart Emory's "Actualizations" large-group awareness training before meeting John-Roger in the fall of 1978.